abonham/BKM-10Rduino/README.md

 If you want to power the board from the BVM, take the RS485 VCC to Vin and GND to any ground pin on the Arduino.

 ![ir_setup](ir_setup.jpeg)

+The minimum keys you'll need are Menu, Enter, Up and Down, but there's also a few more available in the sketch.

 ## Thanks